jiwon525/Crunchiemeltz/README.md

 shopify auth logout

 ### Step 4: Pull the theme using URL with .myshopify.com instead of your domain, even if you have your own one linked
-shopify theme pull --store=bbf1a8-02.myshopify.com --path=./development
+shopify theme pull --store=bbf1a8-02.myshopify.com --path=./

+### How to start
+type "shopify theme dev" in terminal